-It’s possible to get into PR by taking an apprenticeship.
-For example, the Public Relations Consultants Association (PRCA) has developed a PR apprenticeship scheme that employers can implement.
-It allows apprentices to learn and study in a real PR consultancy or in-house team while earning a wage.
+There are some entry-level PR jobs that don't require a degree, or you can take a PR apprenticeship.
+They allow apprentices to learn and study in a real PR consultancy or in-house team while earning a wage.
 PR apprenticeships can be supported by other training providers too, such as colleges.

-A number of PR employers offer higher apprenticeships for which you will require A levels, but do not specify subjects.
+A number of PR employers offer higher apprenticeships or other jobs for which you will require A levels; English A level is occasionally asked for but employers don't typically specify subjects.
 For example, a Manchester-based PR agency previously advertised a vacancy for an apprentice that required a ‘minimum of three A levels’ as well as A*–C in GCSE maths and English.

-The higher apprenticeship in public relations is a level four BTEC qualification and takes about 15 months to complete.
+The higher apprenticeship in public relations takes 18 months to complete and is of an equivalent level to a foundation degree.
 However, there is no obligation for companies to employ the apprentice after completing the scheme.
-Some employers who have offered the programme include Parker Hobart, Grayling and Cirkle.
+Some employers who have offered the programme include Parker Hobart (now part of Wild Card), Grayling and Cirkle.

 PR employers do not expect prospective apprentices to have a lengthy list of PR work experience, but school leavers need to show an interest in the profession.
 For example, you could show your interest in current affairs by writing a blog, or that you are confident using social media by posting videos on a YouTube channel.

-School leavers are unlikely to find apprenticeships with an annual recruitment cycle and a start date that’s designed to fit with you leaving school, as vacancies are usually advertised when roles are required.
-The national government apprenticeship website is a good place to start your search.
+School leavers are unlikely to find apprenticeships or entry-level PR jobs with an annual recruitment cycle and a start date that’s designed to fit with you leaving school, as vacancies are usually advertised when roles are required.

 Whether you are a non-graduate or graduate, you will usually need to take further qualifications once you have started work to advance your PR career.
-The professional body that offers the only industry-recognised qualifications is the Chartered Institute of Public Relations (CIPR).
+The Chartered Institute of Public Relations (CIPR) is a professional body that offers industry-recognised PR qualifications.

 There are a handful of opportunities to get into management consulting after your A levels or Highers, though most vacancies are for graduates.